-Year after year, people from all over the world take the step to apply for Canadian citizenship.
-With many looking for the quickest road to immigration success, Canada's Express Entry system has become one of the most favoured options.
-But, while things may move along at a more rapid pace during the application process, there's more to it than just filling out the paperwork and hoping to be invited to apply to become a permanent resident.
+Year after year, people from all over the world take steps to apply for Canadian citizenship.
+With many looking for the quickest road to immigration success, Canada's Express Entry system has become one of the most favored options.
+While things may move along more rapidly during the application process, there's more to it than just filling out the paperwork and hoping to be invited to apply to become a permanent resident.

-If you’re planning on going the Express Entry route, one of the things you need to keep in mind from the beginning is how to increase your Comprehensive Ranking System (CRS) score.
+If you’re planning on going the Express Entry route, one thing you need to remember from the beginning is how to increase your Comprehensive Ranking System (CRS) score.

-There is a CRS cut-off for every draw, eliminating those with scores below a particular number.
+Every draw has a CRS cut-off, eliminating those with scores below a particular number.
 This makes knowing how to increase your CRS score an essential part of your application process, as it may ensure your eligibility for an Invitation To Apply (ITA) for permanent residency.

 The Comprehensive Ranking System (CRS) Explained

 Used by Immigration, Refugees and Citizenship Canada, the CRS is a system based on points that calculate how you will fare in the Express Entry draw pool.
 As a candidate, your profile is scrutinized according to your skill set, qualifications, and work experience, to name but a few factors.
 You will be graded in each category and eventually receive a CRS score.
 There is the opportunity to score up to 1,200 CRS points during the process, split into Core or Human Capital Points and Additional points.
 You earn points for factors such as age, education, languages, employment experience and skills.
 You'll be able to earn additional points if you have a job offer, speak a second language in Canada, or have a brother or sister in the country.